-An industry first for the measurement of LED Light Curing devices.
-The flat response curve makes them uniquely qualified to measure narrow band wavelengths of LED light.
+LOCTITE® Radiometer Dosimeters are an industry first for the measurement of LED Light Curing devices.
+The flat response curve makes these Radiometer Dosimeters uniquely qualified to measure narrow band wavelengths of LED light.
 They can also be used with traditional arc-lamps in curing chambers, conveyors, and flood lamps.
 This unit combines the all-in-one exposure, intensity measurement, and profile memory capabilities into one device.